WVURAIL/dspira-lessons/newpost.md

 ```
 ---
 layout:     post
-title:      Building a Horn
 date:       2020-07-09 21:21:29
-summary:    How a build a 21cm Horn Antenna
+title:      Title of your Lesson
+summary:    Summary of your Lesson
 tags: ['School Teachers', 'Students', 'Hobbyists' ]
 ---
 ```